-13.8.1 Transfer to Another Recognised UK University
+13.7.2 Transfer to Another Recognised UK University

-In the event of a student transferring to another recognised UK university for the start of the same semester, the deposit is non-refundable but any additional prepayment made will be transferred to the university concerned, once Northumbria has received evidence from that university that it is acting as a Tier 4 sponsor.
+In the event of a student transferring to another recognised UK university for the start of the same term, the deposit is non-refundable but any additional prepayment made will be transferred to the university concerned, once Northumbria has received evidence from that university that it is acting as a Student Sponsor.

-A "recognised" UK university is defined as any university in the UK which is a registered Tier 4 Sponsor.
+A "recognised" UK university is defined as any university in the UK (both public and private) which is a registered Student Sponsor.
 No transfer of funds will be made if a student transfers to any other type of institution.

-13.8.2 Withdrawal to Return Home
+13.7.3 Withdrawal to Return Home